-Beef Stew represents the ultimate in winter food.
-After all, it’s warm and filling, and rich and meaty.
+Beef Stew represents the ultimate cold weather comfort food.
+After all, it’s warm and filling, perfectly rich and meaty.
 Stew is easy because it cooks on the stove or in a slow cooker all day.
 But, what if you didn’t have all day to make a beef stew?
-That’s where pressure cooking comes in.
-And, you’ll need this Instant Pot Beef Stew recipe.
+That’s where the pressure cooker comes in.
+You’ll love this Instant Pot Beef Stew recipe for quickly cooking a hearty batch of stew in a fraction of the time.
+You can even use frozen beef and McCormick Beef Stew Seasoning to make absolutely the easiest Beef Stew!

-Although slow cooking has its niche, it takes more planning.
-It’s perfect for when you want to come home to a good meal.
-Or when you’re busy and don’t have time to oversee meal preparation.
+Although slow cooking has its niche, it definitely takes more planning.
+It’s perfect for when you have some time in the morning to prep, and want to come home to a good meal.
+Or when you’re busy and don’t have time to “babysit” a complicated dinner dish all day long.

 Pressure cooking has been around for more than a century.

 Early stove top pressure cookers delivered inconsistent results like chewy meat and burned foods.
-Electronic pressure cookers, though, like Instant Pot (the most well-known brand) have modernized pressure cooking.
-Their different functions and cooking modes mean perfectly cooked foods.
+Electronic pressure cookers, though, like the Instant Pot (the most well-known brand) have modernized pressure cooking.
+With a variety of different functions and cooking modes for nearly any dish, you’re able to create perfectly cooked foods with literally the push of a button.

-You can control the amount of pressure and heat, and how quickly the pressure releases.
+You can even control the amount of pressure and heat, and how quickly the pressure releases.

 New to Pressure Cooking?
 Read this first.